Avanade/DevOpsHOL/azure-devops-project/README.md

 1. Add custom logging to Application Insights through your Web App

-1. Export the ARM template to set up the Web App in Azure, integrate it in your Release definition

 ## Next steps
 Return to [the lab index](../README.md) and continue with the next lab.